-The proposed new concentration in Birth to Three education merges Loyola's 30-year tradition of an M.Ed. in Montessori Graduate Education with an innovative model.
+The proposed new concentration in Early Childhood merge Loyola's 30-year tradition of an M.Ed. in Montessori Graduate Education with an innovative model.
 This new model integrates the globally recognized Montessori training with specially crafted coursework including classes on educational leadership, special education, and research design, along with inclusive classroom methodologies.
-These courses are designed to enhance Montessori education and broaden students' perspectives on crucial subjects like inclusive education, leadership, and relevant, innovative research in education.
-The concentration includes a 15-credit sequence as part of the overall 33-credits required to graduate from the program.
+These courses are designed to enhance Montessori education and broaden students' perspectives on crucial subjects like inclusive education, leadership, and relevant, innovative research.
+The concentration includes a 15-credit sequence specializing in Early Childhood pedagogy as part of the overall 33-credits required to graduate from the program.